If you’re travelling to Brazil, our travel advice and updates give you practical tips and useful information.

 Local laws and customs

 Illegal drug use (no matter what the drug) carries stiff penalties, including fines and long prison terms.
 Drug trafficking and use and sexual tourism are growing problems, with very severe penalties in Brazil.
-Pack your own luggage and do not carry items that do not belong to you.

 Entry requirements (visa/passport)